yash101/Website/README.md

 }
 ```

+This is an excerpt of what I use on my own website.

 * Each `root` is a base in the URL of the website.
   * Example, articles in the root `pages` would be `/pages/{article_name}/{page_number}`
   * Example, articles in the root `deep-dives` would be `/deep-dives/{article_name}/{page_number}`